LM=number of landmarks

 Download and install the tpsUtil32 and tpsDig2w64 software from the Stony Brook Morphometrics website. tpsUtil32 is a utility tool and tpsDig2w64 helps digitize coordinates of landmarks and capture outlines.

+Download this zip file, and unzip it into a folder on your computer.
+Remember the name and location of this folder as you will need it in the next few steps.
 Open tpsUtil, select “Build tps file from images”, select the “input” directory where all your images are stored and then select the location and name for the “output file”.
-In this example, we have called the tps file – Tribolium_castaneum.tps and saved it in the root of the data folder.
+In this example, we have called the tps file – 01_Tribolium_castaneum.tps and saved it in the root of our data folder.

 Randomise

-Now, randomise the order of the files by selecting “randomly order specimens” from the Operations menu.
+Now, using tpsUtil, randomise the order of the files by selecting “randomly order specimens” from the Operations menu.
 This helps spread out any confounding factors (e.g. photos taken at different times of day / different lighting etc.).
-Hit create, and save the new file as Tribolium_castaneum_randomised.tps.
+In this example, the 01_Tribolium_castaneum.tps file you created in the earlier step is used as the input.
+Load that file, hit create, and save the new file as 02_Tribolium_castaneum_randomised.tps.
 Please make sure you take a look at this file, within a text editor, and then adjust any file paths that need adjusting.

 Let’s set some landmarks